 4.A.
-The Serve.
+Serving.

 - 4.A.1.
 The entire score must be called before the ball is served. - 4.A.2.
-The moment the ball is served: - 4.A.2.a.
-At least one foot must be on the playing surface behind the baseline. - 4.A.2.b.
-Neither of the server's feet may touch the court on or inside the baseline. - 4.A.2.c.
-Neither of the server's feet may touch outside the imaginary extensions of the sideline or centerline. - 4.A.2.d.
-(Wheelchair) Both rear wheels must be on the playing surface behind the baseline and may not touch the court on or inside the baseline or outside the imaginary extensions of the sideline or centerline.
+Placement.
+The server must serve to the correct service court (the court diagonally opposite the server).
+The serve may clear or touch the net and must clear the NVZ and the NVZ lines.
+The serve may land on any other service court line. - 4.A.3.
+If the serve clears the net or contacts the net in crossing and then touches the receiver or the receiver's partner, it is a point for the serving team. - 4.A.4.
+The moment the ball is served: - 4.A.4.a.
+At least one foot must be on the playing surface behind the baseline. - 4.A.4.b.
+Neither of the server's feet may touch the court on or inside the baseline. - 4.A.4.c.
+Neither of the server's feet may touch the playing surface outside the imaginary extension of the sideline or centerline. - 4.A.4.d.
+(Wheelchair) Both rear wheels must be on the playing surface behind the baseline and may not touch the court on or inside the baseline or outside the imaginary extensions of the sideline or centerline. - 4.A.5.
+The serve shall be made with only one hand releasing the ball.
+While some natural rotation of the ball is expected during any release of the ball from the hand, the server shall not impart manipulation or spin on the ball with any part of the body immediately